 You can access Adobe products and services provided by your school or organization using an Enterprise ID or Federated ID.
-You may also have a personal or former account that uses an Adobe ID.
+It is possible that you already have a personal or former account that uses an Adobe ID.
 If both of your accounts use the same email address, you can specify the account type to use while signing in.
 These two accounts share the email address, but are distinct accounts.
 No data is shared or transferred automatically.

 For information on Enterprise IDs and how to sign in, see Enterprise ID FAQ.

-Data is associated with a user, and since an enterprise user is effectively a new user, such as design libraries, files, fonts, app settings, Adobe Color themes, and Behance portfolios are not automatically transferred to the Enterprise ID or Federated ID account.
-Data remains available with the Adobe ID account.
+Since an enterprise user is effectively a new user, data associated with the user is not automatically transferred to the Enterprise ID or Federated ID account.
+This data includes design libraries, files, fonts, app settings, Adobe Color themes, and Behance portfolios.
+This data remains available with the Adobe ID account.
 If you need access to this data, it's necessary to manually migrate data between accounts.